tlwl19/EGL314/README.md

 <br>

 You can click on the "Fun Ways to Approach MENTAL WELLNESS" navigation button on the top of the window to return to the home page.
 Or you can click on the bottom navigation button to play other games.
-==> change img and add another arrow pointing to bottom button

 ![](Demo%20Pics/IconBack.png)
 *Navigate to home or other games page*